-Carbon fiber (fibre) and graphite reinforced polymers are materials that have, and will continue to revolutionize the products we use everyday by making them stronger, lighter and more durable.
+Carbon fiber (fibre) and composites are materials that are revolutionizing the products we use everyday by making them stronger, lighter, and more durable.
 However, the manufacturing process can have serious environmental ramifications and immediate danger to human health if careful consideration is not given to emission control at the production phase of these materials.

 There are two primary pollution control technologies applied downstream of the ovens and furnaces at carbon fiber processing plants.
-The industry has historically used dual stage, DFTOs (Direct-Fired Thermal Oxidizers) for emission control on the furnaces and RTOs (Regenerative Thermal Oxidizers) for oven exhaust treatment.
-Both technologies are capable of destruction efficiencies over 99% but the advantage to installing an RTO is the very low operating costs.
+The industry has historically used dual stage, Direct-Fired Thermal Oxidizers (DFTOs) for emission control on the furnaces and Regenerative Thermal Oxidizers (RTOs) for oven exhaust treatment.
+Both technologies are capable of destruction removal efficiencies (DRE) over 99%, but the RTO has the advantage of very low operating costs.

-Anguil recommended a model 25,000 SCFM RTO with several features that improved reliability, performance and efficiency.
+Anguil recommended a model 25,000 SCFM (40,125 Nm3/hr) RTO with several features that improved reliability, performance, and efficiency.

-- The proprietary design has over-sized valves, fan and stack to handle the elevated temperatures coming from the process and allowing for future expansion.
+- The proprietary design has oversized valves, a fan, and a stack to handle the elevated temperatures coming from the process and to allow for future expansion.

 - The poppet valve design on the RTO operates without process interference at the oven.

-Anguil's involvement didn't stop at the oxidizer; they saw this emission control project as an opportunity to reduce operating costs for their customer.
+Anguil’s involvement didn’t stop at the oxidizer; they saw this emission control project as an opportunity to reduce operating costs for their customer.
 Ovens on a carbon fiber process can require a significant amount of natural gas to maintain temperatures from 392°F to 572°F (200°C to 300°C).
-A secondary heat exchanger made of 304-stainless steel was installed after the oxidizer to pre-heat the oxidation oven.
+A secondary heat exchanger made of 304 stainless steel was installed after the oxidizer to preheat the oxidation oven.
 The plate-type heat exchanger recovers 75% of the RTO exhaust, using that preheated air in lieu of ambient air for the oven.
-Initial estimates indicated a 1 year payback on the added capital equipment cost but it actually took only 5 months.
+Initial estimates indicated a one year payback on the added capital equipment cost, but it actually took only 5 months.